 As soon as you open the app, you’ll be greeted with a homepage that has generic news.
 Switch to the follow tab and here you can add your favorite tech websites as sources.
 There are a number of sources to choose from and you can follow any or all of them based on your thirst for tech news and area of interest.
 It comes with a smart algorithm that will show you more relevant news as you use the app.
 There is a video tab for those who like to see rather than read.

 - Allows you to manually choose the source for your tech news

 Download News Republic (Freemium)

-TechMeme is one of the best resources to get updates on what is happening in the tech world and stay on top of it.
+TechMeme is one of the best sources to get updates in the tech world and stay on top of it.
 Now, TechMeme doesn’t have a dedicated Android app.
 So, you can either use Feedly or hop on to their web app.

 Visit TechMeme (Free)

 The moment I opened the app, it detected my make and model and showed me some cool tricks, apps, and games that I could use on my mobile.
 I was immediately impressed with this tailored set of content.
 It also detected my network and Android version.
 Unlike other news aggregators and sites, Drippler will show tech news and content focused on you.
 In this case, you will regularly find news, tips, tricks, hacks, apps, and game suggestions for your Android smartphone.

 Apart from this, Drippler also shows you tech news around the industry but that isn’t something to write home about.
 Drippler is free to use and you can upgrade for $1.12/mon to remove ads.
 I decided to use it with the ads.

 - Tips & tricks related to your Android device

 - App & game suggestion for your Android device & version